kubernetes/community/wg-security-audit/RFP.md

 The audit should result in the following artifacts, which will be made public after any sensitive security issues are mitigated.

-- Findings report, including and executive summary
+- Findings report, including an executive summary

-- Audited reference architecture specification
+- Audited reference architecture specification.
+Should take the form of a summary and associated configuration yaml files.

 - Formal threat model